dmodel-ai/dmodel-ai.github.io/nulls/blog_post.md

 parameters), but that for larger models weighting layers using linear regression gives lower loss consistently.

+## Visualizing Probe Outputs

+Let us return to the reading diagram from the introduction.

+This diagram is adapted from the style of reading diagram from @zou25, but only show the activations on tokens that represent variable loads^[This is, of course, where we trained our probes, but there is also a practical
+reason: right after the model has generated a variable that will be written to, it often does not have access to the assigning expression or type annotation, giving it no way to determine if the value will be optional or now.].
+For each position of interest, we prompt the model with the partial program that consists of all tokens up to (preceeding) and including that position.
+We then probe the model at the following token.
+We color the box above that position based on the output of the probe, and a scoring threshold inferred at train-time^[Red tokens are significantly below the threshold, and green tokens are significantly above it; tokens that scored near the threshold would have a near-white color, but no such tokens appear in this example.].

+![A diagram showing a simple program, and the probes nullability predictions for each variable load.](images/reading_diagram.svg){#fig:reading2 .inlinefig}

+In this program, there are sixteen tokens that correspond to variable loads, and (correctly) all but one are marked as non-optional.
+The only nullable variable in this program is `result`, since it comes from `find_value` which returns `Optional[int]`.^[When this variable appears for the first time, it is in the `if` statement that checks if it's `None`.
+Then, the model knows it is nullable, and the results of the probe reflect that understanding.
+But when it appears a second time on the next line, in the format string of `print`, the body of this if statement only runs if it is *not* `None`.
+The model understand this as well, and the probe accurately reflects this.]

 ## Probing Results Across Training and Scale {#sec:results}

 In this section, we study the performance of our nullability probes across time